alon-sage/ovpn-bot/README.md

     `secrets/database_password.txt` - password for bot database.
 Just generate new random.

-    <span style="color:red">**Be careful!**</span> Secret files should not contains any extra whitespace characters
-    nor empty lines at the end as it interpreted as a part of secret value.
+    ‼️ Secret files should not contains any extra whitespace characters nor empty lines at the end as it interpreted as a part of secret value. ‼️

     `settings/ovpn_bot.env` - bot settings